JamesMitofsky/JamesMitofsky/README.md

 👨‍💻 I love working with frontend technologies!

-📚 The [JAMstack](https://jamstack.org/) is groovy, made better still by serverless databases & functions.
-I also dabble with Chrome extensions.
+📚 The [JAMstack](https://jamstack.org/) is groovy — also a fan of browser extensions, serverless databases, & serverless functions.

-🤝 I've worked with students, universities, organic farmers, and — a deeply exigent client — my family 😉.

-🎓 I have a background in voting rights research.
-I'm no stranger to diagnosing problems.
+🤝 I've coded for my family, peers, community, university, & local agricultural producers.

-✨ I'd love to collaborate!
-Reach out with your ideas, curiousities, problems... whatever!
+✨ Want to do something? <a href="https://twitter.com/JamesTedesco802">Let's chat</a> about your ideas, curiousities, problems... whatever!

 <h2>🇫🇷 Parlez-vous français?</h2>
 <details>